 After a fair few delays and false starts, ESB Networks began rolling out smart electricity meters in late 2019 under the direction of the Commission for Regulation of Utilities (CRU) - Ireland's independent energy regulator.

-The plan is to have every premise in Ireland upgraded to a new electricity meter by 2024.
+The plan is to have every premise in Ireland upgraded to a new electricity meter by the end of 2024.

 What is a smart meter?

 A smart meter is an electronic device used for recording a building’s electricity consumption.

 A smart meter will automatically send data on your electricity usage to your energy supplier once a day, which eliminates the need to submit meter readings.
 And if you want, you can choose to send data to your supplier every 30-minutes, which will allow you to receive near up-to-the-minute information and detailed insights about your electricity consumption.
 Getting this information will let you know which appliances are costing you the most to run and potentially help you save money.

 How does a smart meter work?

 A smart meter has a small transmitter and antenna, similar to what you would find in a mobile phone, and uses mobile phone technology, specifically the older and widely available 2G network, to send data on your energy usage to your supplier.